 We have to go back some way to find the origin.
 The first form was the word mash by itself.
 This was a slang term in the US in the 1870s for an infatuation or crush (a magazine in 1877 defined it as “a deep but fleeting affection of the heart”).
 A mash could also be a dandy or the object of one’s affection (of either sex) or — as a verb — to make amorous advances to a member of the opposite sex, to flirt or seduce.
 A masher was a man who thought himself irresistible to the female sex but whose advances were often unwelcome.

 Mash and its derivatives crossed the Atlantic to Britain about 1880.
-Masher in particular became a term in London society, especially among the more raffish supper-club and theatre-going classes, for a type of fashionable male.
-The Oxford English Dictionary defines it (with a distinctly maidenly air of drawing away its collective skirts) as “a fop of affected manners and exaggerated style of dress who frequented music-halls and fashionable promenades and who posed as a ‘lady-killer’ ”, noting that the word had been common “in 1882 and for a few years after”.
-In a letter from London in the old Overland Monthly and Out West Magazine in 1889, a correspondent described a member of an impoverished theatrical company: “This dashing youth was distinctly conscious of his fascinations for the buxom maids who sighed beside us, and the airy and elegant nonchalance of the glances that superbly took them in would be a lesson for champion ‘mashers’ of a far higher class”.
+In its first edition, the Oxford English Dictionary defined it (with a distinctly maidenly air of drawing away its collective skirts) as “a fop of affected manners and exaggerated style of dress who frequented music-halls and fashionable promenades and who posed as a ‘lady-killer’ ”, noting that the word had been common “in 1882 and for a few years after”.
+A well-known British journalist, George Augustus Sala, wrote of his experience of the type following a visit to the US.
+British counterparts weren’t so different.

 A mash note (in its first appearances, mash letter) was an extension of the idea: a type of love letter.
 It is recorded first in 1880 and — as you have discovered — is still doing well.
 However, it refers mainly to an expression of attraction or desire from a stranger or acquaintance that is unlikely to be welcome.

 Though defunct in British English, mash and masher have never quite gone away in America.
 Mash had a resurgence of popularity as student slang in recent decades in the sense of necking or petting.
-Masher now sometimes appears in police slang for a man who sexually harasses women.
+Masher now most often appears in police slang for a man who sexually harasses women, a sense that was around from its earliest days.